Journey - Trouble on the Road

-Put the train on the track and allow the children to explore the different functions of each button.
+Put the train on the track and allow the students to explore the different functions of each button.

 Let’s start the train!

-Have the children take turns using the app to “drive” the train.
+Have the students take turns using the app to “drive” the train.

 What happens after the train passes each action brick?

-Talk to the children about the problems they’ve seen in the app.
+Talk to the students about the problems they’ve seen in the app.